maxwelljoslyn/dnd-economy/README.md

 These programs are written in Python 3 and Haskell.
 I greatly prefer Haskell, but at the time of starting I still had a lot of trouble doing stuff involving random generation in that language.
 It is also difficult to replicate many standard algorithms which assume mutable reference (but check back when I've had a chance to study the ST monad.)
 Thus I currently use Python to generate the world information, and then either import the results into other Python files for further work in that language, or write it into structured text files for parsing into Haskell programs.

-Ultimately I'd like for the entire system to be Haskell, and once I am satisfied with the output, I'll'll work on that goal.
-For now, that is not a concern; instead I am focused on adding to the content of the pricing system.
+For now, I am focused on adding to the content of the pricing system.

 ## You Will Need